tigerfarm/work/conversations/READMEgroups.md

 + Or, use a program to [create messages](https://www.twilio.com/docs/conversations/api/conversation-message-resource) into the conversations, then each of the participants would receive the messages.

-Scenario steps:
+### Scenario steps:
 ````
+Create a conversation.
-Add sms participant#1 into a conversation:
+Add sms participant#1 into the conversation, using parameters:
     Moble phone number(messagingBinding.address)
     + Twilio phone number(messagingBinding.proxyAddress)
     + conversation SID
-Add sms participant#2 into a conversation.
+Add sms participant#2 into the conversation, using parameters:
     Moble phone number(messagingBinding.address)
     + Twilio phone number(messagingBinding.proxyAddress) Note: can be a different Twilio phone number.
     + conversation SID